Macbucheron1/0xECE-WebSite/client/README.md

 # Web Tech Client - ECE webtech 101

 This is the client-side of the Web Tech course project at ECE Paris, designed for blogging purposes.
-The website is built using React and Next.js, and allows users to navigate through multiple pages such as Home, About, Contacts, and Articles
+The website is built using React and Next.js, and allows users to navigate through multiple pages such as Home, About, Contacts, and Articles.

 ## Prerequisites